StormGab1/Lua/README.md

-Attention!
+Warning!

-This should not be confused with a "DDOS", this is a stress test to check if the "Server-Side" is well protected against exploiters and also to check if there is a "Rate-Limit"
+This is not to be confused with a "DDOS".
+It is a stress test to check if the "server side" is well protected against exploits and also to check if there is a "rate limit".

+# (Do not test this on a game that you have not been authorized by the owner or developer.)

-I am not responsible for how you will use this
+I am not responsible for how you will use this.

+How to use it?
+You need to run this in your Roblox client.